-Stockholders who/which are directly/indirectly the record/beneficial owners of more than 5% of the Registrant's voting securities as of 31 December 2016:
+Stockholders who/which are directly/indirectly the record/beneficial owners of more than 5% of the Registrant's voting securities as of 31 December 2015:

-Title of class record owner and h Name of beneficial owner owner and relationship with record owner Citizenship No. of Shares Percent Common Sta.
-Lucia Realty & Dev't., In Ground Flr., State Center Bldg Ortigas Avenue cor.
-EDSA Mandaluyong City Domestic 7,451,005,767 83.28%
+Title of class Name and address of record owner and h relationship with issuer owner a beneficial owner nd relationship ord owner Citizenship No. of Shares Percent Common Sta.
+Lucia Realty & Dev't., Ir Ground Flr., State Center Blo Ortigas Avenue cor.
+EDSA Mandaluyong City -same- Domestic 7,451,005,767 83.28%